R-Repo/PCAforMotorcycleAccidents/README.md

 ## Context for the problem

 Insurance black boxes were designed for cars.
-Retrofitting them on to motorcycles means the inbuilt algrorithms have to be modified.
+Retrofitting them on to motorcycles means the inbuilt algorithms have to be modified.
 In particular:

 - Devices have to fitted at awkward angles.
 This was throwing off the device calibration (i.e. the device does not know which way is forward)
 - The devices are placed close to the engine.
-This means vibration from the engine presents itself as significant noise to the acclerometer.
+This means vibration from the engine presents itself as significant noise to the accelerometer.
 - Motorcycles are much more bumpy then cars.

 The insurance boxes have two sensors:

 - GPS
-- Acceromter
+- Accelerometer

 Notetably there is no gyroscope (you don't need on a car!).
-The sensors store information locally at 1 second intervals and then push to an Azure SQL database whenever a mobile internet connection can be established.
+The sensors store information locally at 1 second intervals and then push to an AWS SQL database whenever a mobile internet connection can be established.

 ![Insurance box location](images/motoinsurance.png)